CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

 These are the entries that we want to see when we press the button to display past entries.

-Lets start with adding the button to show the saved results.
+Let's start with adding the button to show the saved results.
 In the `App` component, we need to modify the if statement where the user is authenticated, modify it to look like this:

 ```js